cloud-coder/api-economy/README.md

 11. Click on the X to close the editor menu.
 13. Save your changes.
 14. Restage and deploy the pokemon product.
 15. Test your service again and make sure it returns the same Pokemon data but with a new attribute, `platform` containing `Powered by IBM Connect`.
+Make sure you either clear the cache or perform a force refresh
+	* Windows: ctrl + F5
+	* Mac/Apple: Apple + R or command + R
+	* Linux: F5

 **Important**
 Context variables in the API assembly allow you to access runtime information: